 Simple lime marmalade uses only 3 ingredients.
-The recipe is easy, but plan ahead for the to soak overnight to remove bitterness.
-This recipe makes enough for you and for kitchen gifts.
+The recipe is easy but plan ahead for the overnight soak to remove bitterness.
+This recipe makes enough for you and for plenty of kitchen gifts.

 - 9 cups water

 - 6 pounds (13-1/2 cups) sugar

 Cut the peeled in half and squeeze the juice.
 Set the juice aside.